 Open up Your Site with Inspect Element

-I’m going to use the homepage for my own site, but you can use any page you want.
+I’m going to use the homepage for my site, but you can use any page you want.
 With your mouse, you want to right-click and look for the section that says inspect.

 As a note, you need to click somewhere on the page to open this up.
-From there, you want click on the inspect button so you are then looking at the code of your site.
+From there, you want to click on the inspect button, so you are then looking at the code of your site.
 From there, click on the network tab which is where we are going to run our test.

 If you want to change the view, you can click on the three dots that are in our inset element panel.
-I like moving my view either to the left or right of the view so I can get a better view on what is going on with my webpage.
+I like moving my look either to the left or right of the view so I can get a better view of what is going on with my webpage.
 Those three little dots are to the right of the audits tab at the picture above.
 I clicked on the network tab to view this report.
 If you don’t see anything, you need to click on the refresh wheel.

 How to Read the Waterfall View Report?

 With the hard refresh performed, we now want to check the data.
-The first things that I look at is how long it took for my page to load.
+The first things that I look at are how long it took for my page to load.
 This is where the red number is at the bottom.
 For my site, it says that it loaded in less than one second with a reading of 727 milliseconds.
-As a note, I rerun this at another time and it was 1 second, so it’s more of a guideline.
+As a note, I rerun this at another time, and it was 1 second, so it’s more of a guideline.
 There are many factors why the load times will be different, but this is supposed to be directional for viewing purposes.
 The load time is always going to be different every time.

 This represents if the asset was loaded correctly or incorrectly.
-200 means it is fine and a 304 is a cached version.
+200 means it is excellent and a 304 is a cached version.
 This only happens when you don’t do a hard reset, so you should not see a 304.

-This basically talks about how something was loaded.
+This talks about how something was loaded.
 Other is simply because we put in that URL, but the rest of it says parser.
 This means that every line of code that had something would be loaded in.